yugao-uoft/Streaming_Matrix_Multiply_HLS/README.md

 # stream_matmul_hls
 streaming matrix multiplication kernel written in HLS

-first build a hls project for weights_gen/src, run csim to generate weights.hpp then build a hls project for matrixmultiply/src
+first build a hls project for weights_gen/src, run csim to generate weights.hpp, then build a hls project for matrixmultiply/src